use-ink/ink-docs/versioned_docs/version-4.0.0-alpha.1/datastructures/storage-layout.md

 [`Packed`](https://paritytech.github.io/ink/ink/storage/traits/trait.Packed.html).
 By default, ink! tries to store all storage struct fields under a single storage cell.
-Consequentially, with a `Packed` storage layout, any message interacting with the contract storage will always need to operate on the whole storage struct.
+Consequentially, with a `Packed` storage layout, any message interacting with the contract storage will always need to operate on the entire contract storage struct.

 For example, if we have a somewhat small contract storage struct consisting of only a few tiny fields, pulling everything from the storage inside every message is not